-For applications in explosion-proof areas (Ex), only devices with corresponding Ex approval may be used.
+For Ex applications, only devices with corresponding Ex approval may be used.
 Observe the Ex-specific safety instructions.
 These are an integral part of the operating instructions and are enclosed with every device with Ex approval.

 2.8 Environmental instructions